deweylab/detonate/rsem-eval/README.md

 ### IV.
 Outputs related to the evaluation score

 RSEM-EVAL produces the following three score related files:
-'sample_name.score', 'sample_name.isoforms.results' and
+'sample_name.score', 'sample_name.score.isoforms.results' and
-'sample_name.genes.results'.
+'sample_name.score.genes.results'.

 'sample_name.score' stores the evaluation score for the evaluated assembly.
-It contains 14 lines and each line contains a name and a value separated by a tab.
+It contains 13 lines and each line contains a name and a value separated by a tab.

-The first 6 lines provide: 'Score', the
+The first 6 lines provide: 'Score', the RSEM-EVAL score;
-RSEM-EVAL score; 'BIC_penalty', the BIC penalty term;
+'BIC_penalty', the BIC penalty term; 'Prior_score_on_contig_lengths (f function canceled)', the log score of priors of contig lengths, with f function values excluded (f function is defined in equation (4) at page 5 of Additional file 1, which is the supplementary methods, tables and figures of our DETONATE paper);
-'Prior_score_on_contig_lengths', the log score of priors of contig lengths; 'Prior_score_on_contig_sequences', the log score of priors of contig sequence bases; 'Data_likelihood_in_log_space_without_correction', the RSEM log data likelihood calculated with contig-level read generating probabilities mentioned in the supplement text of our DETONATE manuscript;
+'Prior_score_on_contig_sequences', the log score of priors of contig sequence bases; 'Data_likelihood_in_log_space_without_correction', the RSEM log data likelihood calculated with contig-level read generating probabilities mentioned in section 4 of Additional file 1;
-'Correction_term', the correction term.
-Score = BIC_penalty +
-Prior_score_on_contig_lengths + Prior_score_on_contig_sequences +
+'Correction_term (f function canceled)', the correction term, with f function values excluded.
+Score = BIC_penalty + Prior_score_on_contig_lengths + Prior_score_on_contig_sequences +
-Data_likelihood_in_log_space_without_correction - Correction_term.
+Data_likelihood_in_log_space_without_correction -
+Correction_term.
+Because both 'Prior_score_on_contig_lengths' and
+'Correction_term' share the same f function values for each contig, the f function values can be canceled out.
+Then 'Prior_score_on_contig_lengths (f function canceled)' is the sum of log $c_{\lambda}(\ell)$ terms in equation (9) at page 5 of Additional file 1.
+'Correction_term (f function canceled)' is the sum of log $(1
+- p_{\lambda_i})$ terms in equation (23) at page 9 of Additional file
+1. For the correction term, we use $\lambda_i$ instead of $\lambda'_i$ to make f function canceled out.

-The next 8 lines provide statistics that may help users to understand the RSEM-EVAL score better.
-They are: 'Number_of_contigs', the number of contigs contained in the assembly; 'Expected_number_of_ali gned_reads_given_the_data', the expected number of reads assigned to each contig estimated using the contig-level read generating probabilities mentioned in the supplement text of our DETONATE manuscri pt;
+The next 7 lines provide statistics that may help users to understand the RSEM-EVAL score better.
+They are: 'Number_of_contigs', the number of contigs contained in the assembly;
+'Expected_number_of_aligned_reads_given_the_data', the expected number of reads assigned to each contig estimated using the contig-level read generating probabilities mentioned in section 4 of Additional file 1;
 'Number_of_contigs_smaller_than_expected_read/fragment_length', the
 number of contigs whose length is smaller than the expected read/fragment length; 'Number_of_contigs_with_no_read_aligned_to', the